mariagabrielasts/mariagabrielasts/README.md

 ## 🌍 Location
 - Based in Jundiaí, São Paulo, with access to in-person engagements and collaborations in the region.

-## 💬 Let's connect!
 - 💼 LinkedIn: (https://www.linkedin.com/in/mariagabrielasts/)

-I’m always open to collaboration and conversations about public policy, data analysis, and sustainable development.
-Feel free to reach out!
+I am always open to collaboration and discussions.
+Feel free to connect with me!